Killer driver cries as jailed for 121km/h crash that killed nurse

 • Drunk killer driver clocked at 121km/h in a 50km/h zone

-He was disqualified at the time of the crash, found to be three times the legal alcohol limit and it was estimated he was driving at 121km/h.
+Kane was disqualified at the time of the crash, found to be three times the legal alcohol limit and it was estimated he was driving at 121km/h.

-Today in court Emma Bagley's father read a victim impact statement, saying telling Bagley's children her mother was dead was the most challenging the family had ever gone through.
+Today in court Emma Bagley's father read a victim impact statement, saying that telling his daughter's children that their mother was dead was the most challenging thing the family had ever gone through.

 Crown prosecutor Mary-Jane Thomas read the summary of facts to the court in August when Kane pleaded guilty.